-THE SAME night, as I was entering the apartment house where I lived, her husband stepped out of the Prshadows near the door and asked if he might go in with me a few minutes.
-I her study and conversing with her, I shook his hand heartily and led him always had the sense of her deep silently up the stairs so that our en- earnestness and that she was satisfying trance should be as little noticed as possible.
+THE SAME night, as I was entering the apartment house where I was such a glance that passed between lived, her husband stepped out of the Prmight go in with me a few minutes.
+I her study and conversing with her, I shook his hand heartily and led him always had the sense of her deep trance should be as little noticed as possible.

 He sat there perfectly quietly but began to shiver slightly.
 I poured him a cup of tea.
 "You'd better drink this," I said, "and eat something.
-You need your strength in these times.'
+You need your strength in these times."